Qatar passengers shocked to discover they can’t leave the airport

 Exclusive: ‘The Qatari government are making all these rules and fleecing us in the process,’ says traveller

-Airline passengers with long connection times between flights at Doha’s main airport enjoy unlimited access to alcohol in the lounges and duty-free shops.
+Airline passengers with long connection times between flights at Doha’s main airport have been encouraged to visit Qatar during their stopover, part of the country’s longstanding drive for more tourism.

-But while Qatar hosts the World Cup 2022, they have no access to the nation beyond the transit area, even for a few hours.
+But while the country hosts the World Cup 2022, passengers have no access beyond the transit area, even for a few hours.
 They are not allowed to visit the capital and its tourist attractions, and soak up the World Cup 2022 atmosphere.

 “It all sounded rather civilised,” he said.
 “We figured we would visit some friends overnight for dinner, have a nice rest and check in for the morning flight.”